Agnes Macphail: Federal politics

-After amendments to the Elections Act by the Conservative federal government in 1919, Macphail was elected to the House of Commons as a member of the Progressive Party of Canada for the electoral district of Grey Southeast in the 1921 federal election.
+After amendments to the Elections Act by the federal Union government in 1919 allowing women to run as candidates, Macphail was elected to the House of Commons as a member of the Progressive Party of Canada for the electoral district of Grey Southeast in the 1921 federal election.
 She was the first female MP in Canadian history.
 She was re-elected in the 1925, 1926, and 1930 federal elections.

 Macphail objected to the Royal Military College of Canada in 1924 on the grounds that it taught snobbishness and provided a cheap education for the sons of the rich; in 1931 she objected to government support for the college as she opposed it on pacifist grounds.

 As a radical member of the Progressive Party, Macphail joined the socialist Ginger Group, a faction of the Progressive Party that later formed Co-operative Commonwealth Federation (CCF).

 She became the first president of the Ontario CCF in 1932.
 However, she left the CCF in 1934 when the United Farmers of Ontario pulled out over fears of Communist influence in the Ontario CCF.
 While Macphail was no longer formally a CCF member, she remained close to the CCF MPs and often participated in caucus meetings.
 The CCF did not run candidates against Macphail in her three subsequent federal campaigns.

 In the 1935 federal election, Macphail was again elected, this time as a United Farmers of Ontario–Labour MP for the newly formed Grey—Bruce riding.
 She was allowed to use the party's name, even after it stopped being a political organization in 1934.
 She was always a strong voice for rural issues.

 Macphail was also a strong advocate for prison reform and her efforts contributed to the launch of the investigative Archambault Commission in 1936.
 The final report became the basis for reform in Canadian penitentiaries following World War II.

 Macphail's concern for women in the criminal justice system led her, in 1939, to found the Elizabeth Fry Society of Canada, named after British reformer Elizabeth Fry.

 Causes she championed included pensions for seniors and workers' rights.
 Macphail was also the first Canadian woman delegate to the League of Nations in Geneva, Switzerland, where she worked with the World Disarmament Committee.
 Although a pacifist, she voted for Canada to enter World War II.

 In the 1940 election, she was defeated.
 With the death of United Reform MP for Saskatoon City, Walter George Brown, a few days after the election, Macphail was recruited by the United Reform Movement to run in the by-election to fill the seat.
 On August 19, she was defeated by Progressive Conservative candidate Alfred Henry Bence.
 He received 4,798 votes, while Macphail placed second with 4,057 votes.

 It was her last federal campaign as a candidate.